-Once the subprojects are designed at Kebele level and sent to woreda, they should be further screened by a woreda TC (subjected to the type of subproject need to be screened) led by the Natural Resource Case team.
+Once the subprojects are designed at Kebele level and sent to woreda, they should be further screened by Woreda TC (subjected to the type of subproject need to be screened) led by the Natural Resource Case team.
 This step helps to identify subprojects of environmental and social concern.
-The screened subprojects by WTC then will be reviewed by the woreda environmental regulatory body concerned environmental expert.
+The screened subprojects by WTC will, then be reviewed by the woreda environmental regulatory body concerned environmental expert.
 The Woreda environmental regulatory body expert follows two steps (desk review and field appraisal) to appraise subprojects that are screened by DAs and WTC and sent to Woreda for further analysis.
-The desk review is reviewing the application, screened subprojects with their concern, with the associated safeguard instruments.
-The field appraisal is conducted when the environmental regulatory body expert feels that (a) the DAs and WTC have not thoroughly considered all potential adverse effects of the subproject, (b) whether ESMP is prepared or not and finally, (c) to identify that subproject which require special attention and environmental concern are listed separately.
-After carrying out desk review and field appraisal, the Woreda environmental regulatory body or delegated regulatory body gives environmental and social clearance (ESC) to the Woreda IAs to which the type of subproject is subjected for.
+The desk review is reviewing the application, screened subprojects with their concern, and aligned with the associated safeguard instruments.
+The field appraisal is conducted when the environmental regulatory body expert feels that (a) the DAs and WTC have not thoroughly considered all potential adverse effects of the subproject, (b) whether ESMP is prepared or not, and finally (c) to identify that subproject which require special attention and environmental concern are listed separately.
+After carrying out desk review and field appraisal, the Woreda environmental regulatory body gives Environmental and Social Clearance (ESC) to the Woreda IAs to which the type of subproject is subjected for.

 The subprojects should not be financed and implemented by the Woreda IAs unless ESC is obtained from the Woreda environmental regulatory body or regulatory office.
-The finance section/unit of the Woreda IAs should not process any payment without the ESC letter is attached with the request for payment.
+The finance section/unit of the Woreda should not process any payment without ESC letter is attached with the request for payment.
 For sub-projects labeled as 'subprojects of high or unknown environmental and social concern' proceed to the next step (step ii).